neuroinformatics-unit/HowTo/docs/source/programming/GIN-repositories.md

 ## Some under-the-hood details...

-- GIN is a wrapper around [git-annex](https://git-annex.branchable.com/)
+- GIN is a wrapper around [git-annex](https://git-annex.branchable.com/).

 - The high-level idea behind git-annex is:
-  - git is designed to track small text files, and doesn't cope well with large binary files
+  - `git` is designed to track small text files, and doesn't cope well with large binary files;
-  - git-annex bypasses this by using git only to track the names and metadata (hashes) of these large binary files, but not their content.
+  - `git-annex` bypasses this by using git only to track the names and metadata (hashes) of these large binary files, but not their content.
-  - the content of these files is only retrieved on demand
+  - the content of these files is only retrieved on demand.

 - How?
 Case for an unlocked dataset

   - When we `gin download` a repository from the GIN server, we get a local "copy" (clone) of the dataset in our machine.
 It is not strictly a copy, because the large binary files that make up this dataset will only be downloaded as placeholders.

   - These placeholder files have the same filenames (and paths) as the corresponding original files, but are instead simply ASCII text files (if the data is unlocked).
 If we open these placeholder files, we see they contain a path.
 This path is where the actual content of the corresponding file will be downloaded to, when we request it.

-  - For example, if the placeholder ASCII text file with name `09.08_09.08.2023-01-Left_frame_013230.png` points to this path
+  - For example, if the placeholder ASCII text file with name `image.png` points to this path:
     ```
     /annex/objects/MD5-s15081575--f0a21c00672ab7ed0733951a652d4b49
     ```
-    it means that when we specifically request for this file's content with
+    it means that when we specifically request for this file's content with:
     ```
-    gin get-content 09.08_09.08.2023-01-Left_frame_013230.png
+    gin get-content image.png
     ```
-    the actual png file will be downloaded to
+    the actual png file will be downloaded to:
     ```
     .git/annex/objects/Xq/7G/MD5-s15081575--f0a21c00672ab7ed0733951a652d4b49/MD5-s15081575--f0a21c00672ab7ed0733951a652d4b49
     ```
     Notice that the path in the ASCII file and the actual path are somewhat different, since the actual path contains some subdirectories under `objects`.

-    We can actually verify this file is the actual image by opening it with an image viewer (e.g. in Mac by running:
+    We can actually verify this file is the actual image by opening it with an image viewer, e.g. in Mac by running:
     ```
     open -a Preview .git/annex/objects/Xq/7G/MD5-s15081575--f0a21c00672ab7ed0733951a652d4b49/MD5-s15081575--f0a21c00672ab7ed0733951a652d4b49
     ```